Please note that Tapas no longer supports Internet Explorer.

 I shifted my weight from foot to foot.
 “It is usually ice.
 I can’t feel my toes.”

 “It’s not that bad.”
-He kept a hold on me as we waded through the current to a rock bar on the other side.
-It was a good thing too, because I nearly fell a couple of times.
+He held on to me as we waded through the current to a rock bar on the other side.
+It was a good thing, too, because I nearly fell a couple of times.

 “My feet are numb.”
 I sat down and started patting them dry.

-Titus chuckled and laid out across the rocks in his normal position.
+Titus chuckled and sprawled out across the rocks in his normal position.
 Closing his eyes, he took a deep breath.
 “You smell better today.”

 “Very funny.”
 I put my cold feet on his side, making him flinch.